anyars-encarta/Ruby-Capstone/README.md

 - **How were the Linters utilised?**

-  - The Linters were utilised with the help of resources provided by [@microverseinc](https://github.com/microverseinc).
+  - The Linters (Rubocop) were utilised with the help of resources provided by [@microverseinc](https://github.com/microverseinc).

 - **What new features should be expected in the next release of the project?**